Messerschmitt Me 262: Counter-jet tactics

-As the Me 262A's pioneering Junkers Jumo 004 axial-flow jet engines needed careful nursing by their pilots, these jet aircraft were particularly vulnerable during takeoff and landing.
+On 5 October 1944, Hpt.
+Hans-Christoph Buttmann's Me 262 was shot down near Overasselt by a Supermarine Spitfire LF Mk IX from No. 401 Squadron of the Royal Canadian Air Force.
+This was the first aerial victory over a jet aircraft in history.
 Lt.
 Chuck Yeager of the 357th Fighter Group was one of the first American pilots to shoot down an Me 262, which he caught during its landing approach.
 On 7 October 1944, Lt.
 Urban Drew of the 365th Fighter Group shot down two Me 262s that were taking off, while on the same day Lt.
 Col. Hubert Zemke, who had transferred to the Mustang equipped 479th Fighter Group, shot down what he thought was a Bf 109, only to have his gun camera film reveal that it may have been an Me 262.
 On 25 February 1945, Mustangs of the 55th Fighter Group surprised an entire Staffel of Me 262As at takeoff and destroyed six jets.

 The British Hawker Tempest scored several kills against the new German jets, including the Me 262.
 Hubert Lange, a Me 262 pilot, said: "the Messerschmitt Me 262's most dangerous opponent was the British Hawker Tempest—extremely fast at low altitudes, highly manoeuvrable and heavily armed."
 Some were destroyed with a tactic known to the Tempest-equipped No. 135 Wing RAF as the "Rat Scramble": Tempests on immediate alert took off when an Me 262 was reported airborne.
 They did not intercept the jet, but instead flew towards the Me 262 and Ar 234 base at Hopsten air base.
 The aim was to attack jets on their landing approach, when they were at their most vulnerable, travelling slowly, with flaps down and incapable of rapid acceleration.
 The German response was the construction of a "flak lane" of over 150 emplacements of the 20 mm Flakvierling quadruple autocannon batteries at Rheine-Hopsten to protect the approaches.
 After seven Tempests were lost to flak at Hopsten in a week, the "Rat Scramble" was discontinued.